This advice from America's first native-born saint can make your 2017 happier and holier

 Feeling like 2016 wasn’t a stellar year for you?
 You may want to begin 2017 by reading a biography of Elizabeth Ann Bayley Seton — America’s first native-born canonized saint — for a little perspective.
 After all, she herself said in the midst of one of her many trials, “It sometimes lessens personal sorrow to compare our condition with the case of others.”

-The wife, mother, widow, socialite, convert, loyal friend, educator, musician, caregiver, volunteer, religious founder of the Sisters of Charity was fortunate when any year of her life didn’t involve loss, death, illness, financial stress or ruin, heartbreak, moving and all manner of hardships, including the trials she faced when she converted to the Catholic faith.
+The wife, mother, widow, socialite, convert, loyal friend, educator, musician, caregiver, volunteer, and religious founder of the Sisters of Charity was fortunate when any year of her life didn’t involve loss, death, illness, financial stress, heartbreak, moving, and all manner of hardships — including the trials she faced when she converted to the Catholic faith.
 There is a lot this homegrown saint can teach us, but here are three lessons from her life that can help make your new year a little happier and holier:

 In fact, Catholics of that era were regarded as a public nuisance and the “offscourings of the people.”
 Catholicism was considered the religion of the immigrants, who often lived in tenement squalor and were considered shabby and strange.
 To Elizabeth Ann Seton’s friends and family, converting to Catholicism was unheard of — scandalous and unbecoming.
 She was pressured in both subtle and not-so-subtle ways to doubt her newfound convictions and remain in the church of her family.